Design ethos, Comfort and light across intricate details and challenges in repose

 B.A.
 Economics, Washington University in St Louis

-AIA Associate, internship hours complete with Harry Teague Architects in Basalt, Colorado; one examination remaining
+AIA Associate, internship hours completed with Harry Teague at Harry Teague Architects in Basalt, Colorado and David Grooms at Vega Architecture in Denver, CO; one examination remaining for licensure

 Accreditations / Certifications